open-make/openmakewebsite/content/blog/2023-02-07-interview-plastic-scanner/index.en.md

 > Do you think it is possible to reproduce and modify  the plastic scanner from  what you've published, even if you don't have much feedback?

 {{< expand "Show answer">}}
 Yes, I think by now we have a good documentation.
 It's to a point where people are able to reproduce it.
 If they stumble into problems, there are some simple things they can check  to get it working or to get feedback.
 We have written instructions like the PCV files which had an easy EDA.
 Now we move to KiCad because it is more open source and it's easier to see changes between different proposals of people.
 On the documentation, we don't only provide the GitHub and the KiCad project, we already made an export to Gerber in a zip file which provides a one click order online.
-Since a few weeks we have a Discord server where people can join for questions if there's something that they don't understand. {{< /expand >}}
+Since a few weeks we have a Discord server where people can join for questions if there's something that they don't understand.
+{{< /expand >}}

-> Where are things you didn’t publish?
-Where do you see difficulties?
+> Where are things you didn't publish?
+> Where do you see difficulties?

 {{< expand "Show answer">}}
 Things we didn't publish are videos about the build process.
 In these videos somebody explains how he's making something.
 This would be very beneficial and much needed for the project itself and what I want to improve or make more publicly available.
 Further I want  a roadmap or an overview on how to get involved.
 The other day I found people  from One Army who are building a platform.
 One Army is the overarching company of precious plastic, a project called „fixing fashion“ and some different communities.
 All of these have  an open source project and there's documentation about  how to reproduce something and knowledge that people want to share.
 They first build a precious plastic website, later they thought this would be very useful to have for other projects.
 It would be useful to have different communities be able to use a template.
 That's what they're building now and they're testing it with, for example, Project Comp.
 They have this documentation and different resource research topics.

 In the end, they want to have something that people can fork and adjust to their community.
 On their GitHub page is a lot of very specific issues or things that need to be fixed with  an explanation.
 There’re labels and people can earn money by fixing these things.
 They have full documentation of how it works, and if you want to contribute to the project, they have a monthly developer meeting.
 It’s much easier for external people to get to understand the project and to hopefully be involved in the project.
 That is something that the plastic scanner is missing very much at this moment and it's something that we want to improve but  we still are figuring out.
 It takes a lot of management to define these exact roles, assigning people and talking to people.
-Most of the time I want to do physical hardware hacking instead of talking to people and explaining the project. {{< /expand >}}
+Most of the time I want to do physical hardware hacking instead of talking to people and explaining the project.
+{{< /expand >}}

 > At what maturity are the different parts of your hardware?
-Are the firmware, software and hardware  a prototype, demonstrator or market ready?
+> Are the firmware, software and hardware a prototype, demonstrator or market ready?

 {{< expand "Show answer">}}
 In general, I think the project is in a prototype stage.
 We're happy with the electronics.
 That's frozen now in order to focus more on the firmware, the software and the housing.
 From these four different particularities the electronics and the PCV are the most developed.
 Next is the firmware, followed by the software and last is the housing.
 I expect the PCV to have a few more revisions.
 The goal is to have  something at the end of the year with that we can encourage people to replicate it.
 There is a data sheet on the quality of the scanning of the plastic.
 At the moment, we're with two people and the plan is to expand to four people in the next coming months. {{< /expand >}}

 {{< card2 "Successes and Failures">}}
 It's super interesting to see all of the different people that reach out like companies who want to improve.
 {{< /card2 >}}

 > What was was successful about this project and what wasn't?